huseyinbiyik/minimalist/README.md

 2- Get the directory that you want to clone the repository. <br>
 3- Open the command prompt in this directory. <br>
 4- Write `git clone git@github.com:huseyinbiyik/to-do-list.git` <br>
-5- Go to the repository folder in your command prompt cd world-tomato-forum-1st-capstone. <br>
+5- Go to the repository folder in your command prompt `cd to-do-list`. <br>
-6- Run npm install to install the dev dependencies for linters and node sass.
+6- Run npm install to install the dev dependencies for linters.

 ### Prerequisites